aldrich/GiphyViewer/README.md

 ### Limitations / Future Work

-- If you scroll very quickly and the network is slow you may begin to see GIFs loaded in cells that are from a previously loaded GIF
 - Should be able to cache visited GIF screens so they won't need to be loaded again
 - Turning phone to landscape scrolls it back to the top.
 Preferably it should preserve scroll order.
 - Handle no internet / API errors more gracefully.